gardener/gardener/docs/extensions/ca-rotation.md

 Please pay attention to the following points:
 - There should be one `SecretsManager` identity per controller (and purpose if applicable) in order to prevent conflicts between different instances.
-  E.g., there should be different identities for `infrastructrue`, `worker` controller etc. and the `controlplane` controller should use dedicated `SecretsManager` identities per purpose (e.g. `provider-foo-controlplane` and `provider-foo-controlplane-exposure`).
+  E.g., there should be different identities for `Infrastructrue`, `Worker` controller etc. and the `ControlPlane` controller should use dedicated `SecretsManager` identities per purpose (e.g. `provider-foo-controlplane` and `provider-foo-controlplane-exposure`).
 - All other points in [Reusing the SecretsManager in Other Components](../development/secrets_management.md#reusing-the-secretsmanager-in-other-components)